StackExchange/dnscontrol/documentation/provider/index.md

 * Contributors are encouraged to add new tests and refine old ones.
 (Test-driven development is encouraged.)
 * Bugs will be referred to the maintainer or their designate.
 * Maintainers must be responsible to bug reports and PRs.
 If a maintainer is unresponsive for more than 2 months, we will consider disabling the provider.
 First we will put out a call for new maintainer.
 If nobody volunteers, the provider may be disabled.
 * Tom needs to know your real email address.
-Please email tlimoncelli at stack over flow dot com so he has it.
+Please email tal at what exit dot org so he has it.

 Providers in this category and their maintainers are: